 Elevate Energy’s policy team works to promote federal, state, and local laws and policies that maximize the community, economic, and environmental benefits of energy efficiency and dynamic pricing.
-Informed by Elevate Energy’s experience as an energy program administrator, we offer a unique perspective and work across constituencies to solve problems.
+With extensive experience as an energy program administrator, Elevate Energy offers a unique perspective and works across constituencies to solve problems.

 - We collaborated with utilities, state agencies, environmental organizations, and consumer and affordable housing advocates to add millions of dollars in energy efficiency program offerings

 - We weighed in on the development of new data access protocols

 - We offered our expertise in statewide energy legislation discussions

 - We supported the energy planning process for Iowa

 - We promoted the growth of community solar, among many other efforts.

 During 2014, as a result of the U.S. EPA’s Clean Power Plan, the Elevate Energy policy team began working with a variety of stakeholders to shape carbon emission policies in Illinois.
 In 2016, we significantly expanded that effort in response to the release of the EPA’s Clean Energy Incentive Program, which focuses specifically on energy efficiency and low-income communities.
 Elevate policy staff, energy efficiency contractors, and passionate building owners delivered testimony at the EPA’s only public hearing held here in Chicago in August 2016.
 This effort helped publicize the value of bringing energy efficiency to the communities that need it most.